Amazon Elasticsearch Service

 Amazon Elasticsearch Service is designed to be highly available using zone awareness, which replicates data between two Availability Zones in the same region.
 Amazon Elasticsearch Service monitors the health of your clusters and automatically replaces failed nodes

-Amazon Elasticsearch Service offers built-in integrations with other AWS services including AWS IoT and Amazon CloudWatch Logs for seamless data ingestion; AWS CloudTrail for auditing; Amazon VPC, and AWS IAM for security; and AWS CloudFormation for cloud orchestration.
+Amazon Elasticsearch Service offers built-in integrations with other Amazon Web Services services including Amazon IoT and Amazon CloudWatch Logs for seamless data ingestion; Amazon CloudTrail for auditing; Amazon VPC, and Amazon IAM for security; and Amazon CloudFormation for cloud orchestration.

-Amazon Elasticsearch Service enables you to monitor your cluster through Amazon CloudWatch metrics and resize your cluster up or down via a single API call or a few clicks in the AWS Management Console.
+Amazon Elasticsearch Service enables you to monitor your cluster through Amazon CloudWatch metrics and resize your cluster up or down via a single API call or a few clicks in the Amazon Web Services Management Console.
 You can configure your cluster to meet your performance requirements by selecting from a range of instance types and storage options including SSD-powered EBS volumes.